mercedes-benz/sechub/sechub-web-ui/README.md

 ### Building for Production

 Set Environment Variables:
-Be aware that npm run build sets the environment variables at build time.
+Be aware that `npm run build` sets the environment variables at build time.
-For deploying runtime ENV please se sechub-web-ui-solution/docker/nginx/conf.json it will override the VITE envs.
-Be aware that the config.json will be servred by the nginx.
+For deploying runtime ENV please se sechub-web-ui-solution/docker/nginx/conf.json it will override the VITE variables.
+Be aware that the config.json will be served by nginx.

 To build your project for production, use: